 $1199 config: You get a 10th gen Core i5-10300H, Intel UHD Graphics, 8GB of Ram, and 256GB SSD storage.

 CPU: Intel Core i7, GPU: Nvidia GTX 1050 Ti, RAM: 16GB, Storage: 1TB SSD

 The Spectre is an elegant machine that also comes in multiple configurations.
 The listed one is a high-end model combining a 4k glossy display with an aluminium chassis.
 The display is 13.3-inch which makes for a good experience.
 The Intel Core i7 with 1050 Ti makes is powerful enough to get through all the rigorous tasks that you might put it under.
 The battery life is also quite good for a 4k display lasting a full 8 hours and 9 minutes on a single charge.

 $1499 config: This build gets u Core i7 with Nvidia MX150, 8GB of Ram, and 512GB of storage.
 If you are behind a few bucks this build also delivers a reasonable amount of power for your work.

 ASUS ZenBook Pro UX501VW:

 It boasts the latest Intel Skylake Core i7-6700HQ quad-core CPU which combined with GTX 960M which has 4GB of GDDR5 video ram, makes it one of the most coveted 4k video editing laptops in 2020.
-Its Intel 4k UDH touchscreen panel makes it stand out from the rest and that panel is 15.6-inch display.
-Its SSD which is capable of 2200 MB/s transfer rate makes it quite quick.
+Its Intel 4k UDH touchscreen panel makes it stand out from the rest and that panel is a display 15.6-inch.
+Its SSD which is capable of a 2200 MB/s transfer rate makes it quite quick.
 It is powered by a 96Wh lithium battery which gives you 6 hours of battery life on a 4k display.

 HP Omen 17: